Mjolnir42/zfs-snapshots/README.md

 The example cleanup script:

 1. Retrieves a list of all files on the FTP
+2. Filter the list by first removing all par2 files, then all files that do not match the regexp that all files created by zfs-snapshots should match
-2. Marks all backup files that were created in the current period of validity
+3. Marks all backup files that were created in the current period of validity.
+   The most recent backup is always marked valid - the script will never delete your last backup (unless it has a bug).
-3. Marks all backup files that are referenced by a valid incremental backup
+4. Marks all backup files that are referenced by a valid incremental backup
-4. Deletes all unmarked backups
+5. Delete all unmarked files on the list, as well as their par2 recovery data.

 The FTP path must only contain files uploaded by the example processing script.
 In the best case scenario, all unrecognized files are only